(You have options in perusing this page: see my Power Browsing advice.)

 If a new machine comes with a free trial of some internet security suite, before you accept the offer of the trial, ask yourself "Is this the product I want to use on this machine forever?" ("Security suite": Anti-virus, etc software.)
 I think it is a false economy to start off with one security suite if you intend to switch to another later.

 Either by activating a trial, or, in the olden days, by installing from a CD or thumbdrive, getting the security suite up and running as soon as possible is a top priority.
 These days, the easy route is to go online "naked" briefly.
 You will have to go online eventually, but depending upon how hard you want to struggle, you can put that off for a bit.
-(In "the good old days", I prefered to install from a CD or thumbdrive because it was usually faster and easier.
+(In "the good old days", I preferred to install from a CD or thumbdrive because it was usually faster and easier.
 It also avoided having to go online before at least some protection is in place.
-10/21: I've been doning online installs for some time.
+10/21: I've been doing online installs for some time.
 The alternative is just too much hassle.)

 Then do a comprehensive scan of the whole computer. (eSet embarks on one for you, as soon as it can.)
 (Anti-malware software is best thought of as a "bouncer" on the door of a nightclub.
 He/she checks stuff as it arrives, but once it is inside, the anti-malware software has a slimmer chance of detecting bad behavior.